joelhawksley/identity/components/slides.md

 # [fit] Tests

-^ Before we start refactoring, we're going to need some tests so we can make sure we aren't breaking anything.
+^ Before we start refactoring, let's add some tests to make sure we don't break anything.

 ---